Krylov Complexity in Calabi-Yau Quantum Mechanics: Calabi-Yau models

-We should note that there are some obvious fluctuations of the Lanczos coefficients, which is larger for the local $\mathbb{P}^1\times\mathbb{P}^1$ model.
-The fluctuations will be also more evident in the quartic anharmonic oscillator model in the next section.
-Such oscillations of $b_n$'s are seen to depend on the parity of $n$, and have been explained in \cite{Yates:2020lin,Yates:2020hhj,Bhattacharjee:2022vlt, Baek:2022pkt} as due to a small contribution from the autocorrelation function with the sign $(-1)^n$.
+We should note that there are some obvious fluctuations of the Lanczos coefficients, which is larger for the initial operator $\mathcal{O}_0=\hat{x}$.
+The fluctuations will be also more evident in the quartic anharmonic oscillator model in the next Section \ref{quartic}, but is less evident in the non-relativistic Toda model in Section \ref{Toda}.
+Such oscillations of $b_n$'s are seen to usually depend on the parity of $n$, and have been explained in \cite{Yates:2020lin,Yates:2020hhj,Bhattacharjee:2022vlt, Bhattacharjee:2022ave, Baek:2022pkt} as due to a small contribution from the autocorrelation function with the sign $(-1)^n$.
+However, we should note that in our models, the oscillation is not always very regular and the period is not always 2.
+The oscillation is also sensitive to the truncation size in our numerical calculations.
+It would be interesting to have a more precise understanding of the phenomenon.

-In the Figure \ref{complexityCY}, we plot the Krylov complexity for the Calabi-Yau models.
-We use the growth behavior $K(t)\sim t^{\frac{1}{1-\delta}}$ to fit the plots.
-The best fit results for the $\delta$ parameter are listed in Table \ref{delta1}.
-Interestingly, we see that the parameter is very close to $\delta \sim \frac{1}{2}$.
+In the Figure \ref{complexityCY}, we plot the Krylov complexity for the Calabi-Yau models for different $\beta$ parameters.
+An intriguing feature is that the arrangement of the curves may not necessarily be in the order of $\beta$ parameters.
+Essentially, for small $t$ the Krylov complexity depends most on Lanczos coefficients $b_n$'s of small $n$'s.
+For the case of $\beta=2$, the Lanczos coefficient $b_1$ is smaller than others when the truncation size is increased to 250, so the curve is lowest.
+However the feature depends quite sensitively on the truncation size of the numerical calculations, and it would be interesting to have a better understanding.

+As we mention earlier that the growth behavior of the Krylov complexity should be $K(t)\sim t^{\frac{1}{1-\delta}}$.
+However, it is also known that the time dependence of Krylov complexity at very short time is not a reliable way to extract the parameter $\delta$, which should be computed more directly from the Lanczos coefficients. \footnote{This problem appears in the first version of the paper.
+Using the correct method, the results for the parameter $\delta$ are now modified.}